Orange-OpenSource/hurl/docs/templates.md

 ## Injecting Variables

-Variables can also be injected in a Hurl file:
+Variables can be injected in a Hurl file:

 - by using [`--variable` option]
 - by using [`--variables-file` option]